"If you lead an ordinary life then you will only have ordinary stories"

 "Some people never go crazy what truly horrible lives they must lead" Charles Bukowski

-"In society 1 in 4 people have a mental health disorder, I ask people to celebrate their unique abilities they are gifts"
+"In society 1 in 4 people have a mental health disorder, I ask people to accept diagnosis and medication and any other support they can then celebrate their unique abilities they are gifts"

 "Fools can go against the grain as it is there that we often find the truth, it's where the truth lies" (adapted from George Orwell)

 "We laugh because it's funny and we laugh because it's true.
 They say the truth hurts, it is not popular it is rarely welcomed, but the truth, the whole truth and nothing but the truth is the only way to live free and without guilt"

 "Being Bi-polar and manic is interesting.
 Your adrenaline increases, your endorphins are released faster (and in bigger quantities), your muscles feel stronger, your cardio is better and best of all your brain is high functioning.
 It is like you are naturally high because of your condition.
 You start to access more information from you

 "Being Bi-polar and manic is interesting.
 Your adrenaline increases, your endorphins are released faster (and in bigger quantities), your muscles feel stronger, your cardio is better and best of all your brain is high functioning.
 It is like you are naturally high because of your condition.
 You start to access more information from your brain’s memory banks and your state is semihypnotic.
 Your senses of smell and touch are heightened, you can hear from greater distances and music and literature become joyful experiences as if they’d been written just for you.

 It is interesting to be a humourist when you’re the only one laughing, I am not trying to explain the joke nor persuade anyone that it’s funny.
 I have often played the fool as I feel, with laughter, people often lower their guard and allow a stronger connection and a more open mind.